 Note 1: This article is continually updated to ensure each item is accurate and needed today.

-Note 2: Achieving racial justice is a marathon, not a sprint.
-Our work to fix what we broke and left broken isn’t done until Black folks tell us it’s done.
+Note 2: Our work to fix what we broke and left broken isn’t done until Black folks tell us it’s done.

 - There are varied approaches to ending police violence.
 The best thing to do is to follow your local Black Lives Matter chapter or other local Black-led organization to find out the proposed policy and funding changes in your city or town.
 Donate to your local BLM chapter, sign up for updates, volunteer, and take action when asked.

 - Campaign Zero has ten evidence-based solutions to address police violence.
 Contact your city or town government representative(s) and police chief to advocate for these policies.

 - Within the evidence-based solutions in #2, Campaign Zero has a project called 8Can’tWait, with eight specific policies to be prioritized to end police violence.
 The website has a fantastic tool wherein you can see which of the policies your city or town have been enacted.
 Contact your city or town government representative(s) and police chief to advocate for the policies that have not yet been enacted.